Compact conformally Kahler Einstein-Weyl manifolds: Abstract

 and the Ricci tensor $\rho^D$ of $D$ satisfies the condition

 for some function $\bar\Lb\in C^{\infty}(M)$.
 P.Gauduchon proved ([G]) the fundamental theorem that if $M$ is compact then there exists a Riemannian metric $g_0\in [g]$ for which $\delta \0_0=0$ and $g_0$ is unique up to homothety.
-K.P.
-Tod proved [T] that the Gauduchon metric admits a Killing vector field dual to the form $\om$.
 We shall call $g_0$ a standard metric of E-W structure $(M,[g],D)$.
-Let $\rho$ be a Ricci tensor of $(M,g)$ and let us denote by $S$ the Ricci endomorphism of $(M,g)$, i.e. $\rho(X,Y)=g(X,SY)$.
+Let $\rho$ be the Ricci tensor of $(M,g)$ and let us denote by $S$ the Ricci endomorphism of $(M,g)$, i.e. $\rho(X,Y)=g(X,SY)$.
 We recall two important theorems (see [T], [PS1]):

-{\bf Theorem 1.1. } {\it A metric g and a 1-form $\0$ define an E-W structure if and only if there exists a function $\Lb\in C^{\infty}(M)$ such that
+{\bf Theorem 1.1. } {\it A metric g and a 1-form $\0$ determine an E-W structure if and only if there exists a function $\Lb\in C^{\infty}(M)$ such that